Pop-up Campsites

 Please check the Heritage Gateway and search by keyword or the map to find any recorded historic sites on your land or use Natural England Designated Site Search for SSSI/SAC locations.
 These may need protecting from campsite visitors and vehicles.

-If you are a tenant, you will also need to check your tenancy agreement to check that your agreement does not exclude camping.
+If you are a tenant, you need to check your tenancy agreement to make sure your agreement doesn't exclude camping.

 You should also check that any environmental agreements on your land do not prohibit camping and that any wildlife habitats or will not be disturbed by the campsite.
 You must also check that a change of use of land for more than 28 days does not a trigger a reduction in payments.